Want to jump straight to how to buy bitcoin? You can buy Bitcoin on eToro and get a sign-up bonus!

 Bitcoin’s phoenix-like rising from the ashes has led some analysts to believe it’s in the midst of a run similar to its 2013 performance.
 In April 2013, Bitcoin fell from its all-time high price of about $270 down to around $50 in the same month.
 BTC’s bearish sentiment caused it to trade within a range for months before making a bullish reversal and reaching a new high of over $1,100 in November 2013.
 Reminiscent of 2013, analysts expect BTC to break its current all-time high and have a blow-off top in the vicinity of $100,000.

 The crypto world is vast, so it’s a good idea to research several exchanges and find the most reputable and secure ones.
 Most exchanges will require you to provide proof of residence and identity to complete the KYC (Know Your Customer) process upon registration.

 Because Bitcoin is the largest and most popular cryptocurrency, nearly all crypto exchanges allow you to trade it.
 Some brokerages like Robinhood and Webull also offer Bitcoin trading, but most don’t let you transfer it off of their sites.
-Others like IFC Markets allow for CFD trading, etc. Among the most popular cryptocurrency trading platforms in the U.S. are Coinbase, Gemini, Crypto.com and Voyager.
+Others like IFC Markets allow for CFD trading, etc. Among the most popular cryptocurrency trading platforms in the U.S. are Gemini and Crypto.com.

 - Buy a wallet (optional).